alessandropellegrini/mythicalmysfits/README.md

 This is the goal of the aforementioned System Architecture Diagrams: when you are *planning* a deployment in the cloud, you should already have a well-formed idea of the services that will be required.
 In this way, you can pick a region which offers all the services needed, also taking into account for the different costs of the services that typically vary geographically.

-For this lab, we will use the `eu-west-1` (Ireland) region.
+For this lab, we will use the `eu-north-1` (Stockholm) region.
 You can select the region from the dropdown in the upper right corner of the AWS Management Console.

 ### Step 2: Create your Mythical Mysfits IDE